CA Live Crash Course • June 27 & 28 • 9am-6pm PT

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.

-TL:DR: The real estate exam isn’t easy—but it’s very passable with proper preparation.
-Most students struggle not because the material is impossible, but because the exam tests application, vocabulary, and endurance.
-Pass rates vary by state, but candidates who complete state-approved coursework and follow a structured study plan dramatically improve their chances of passing on the first attempt.
+TL;DR: The real estate exam is hard but very passable.
+Most students struggle not because the material is impossible, but because the exam tests application, vocabulary, and endurance, not memorization.
+Pass rates vary by state, but candidates who finish state-approved coursework and follow a structured, timed study plan dramatically improve their odds of passing on the first try.

 By